What is vulvar cancer?

 Paget disease of the vulva is a condition in which adenocarcinoma cells are found in the top layer of the vulvar skin.
 Up to 25% of patients with vulvar Paget disease also have an invasive vulvar adenocarcinoma (in a Bartholin gland or sweat gland).
 In the remaining patients, the cancer cells are found only in the skin's top layer and have not grown into the tissues below.

-Melanomas develop from the pigment-producing cells that give skin color.
+Melanomas are cancers that develop from the pigment-producing cells that give skin color.
 They are much more common on sun-exposed areas of the skin, but can start in other areas, such as the vulva.
-Around 5 of every 100 melanomas in women occur on the vulva, usually on the labia minora and clitoris.
-They make up about 6 of every 100 vulvar cancers.
-More information about melanoma can be found in our document Melanoma Skin Cancer.
+Vulvar melanomas are rare, making up about 6 of every 100 vulvar cancers.
+More information about melanoma can be found in Melanoma Skin Cancer.

 A sarcoma is a cancer that begins in the cells of bones, muscles, or connective tissue.
 Less than 2 of every 100 vulvar cancers are sarcomas.
 Unlike other cancers of the vulva, vulvar sarcomas can occur in females at any age, including in childhood.